 Hostile work conditions can include sexual discrimination, harassment, working unreasonably long work hours, bad treatment, etc.

-This is illegal in some countries like the US and employers should avoid forcing an employee to resign by creating unbearable working conditions.
+This is illegal in some countries like the United States and employers should avoid forcing an employee to resign by creating unbearable working conditions.

 The procedure which employers should follow depends on whether they want to fire or lay off the employee.

 Investigate grounds for termination.
-If an employer wants to fire an employee, they should investigate the situation by collecting evidence to substantiate and support their case.
+If an employer wants to fire an employee, they should investigate the situation by collecting evidence to substantiate and support their case with compelling reasons.
 If an employee has violated company policy, the employer should write it down and ensure that it is acknowledged by the employee.
 Generally, the more evidence an employer has, the stronger the case for firing that employee.

 An employer should always try to create a performance improvement plan and allow the employee to rectify their errors before resorting to termination.